jianh619/provider-ssh/README.md

        name: example-provider-secret
        key: credentials
 ```
-**Note:** You need speicify ip/user/password for connecting this vm :
+**Note:** You need speicify ip/user/password for connecting this vm

+then create provider-config in your kubernetes cluster
 ```
 kubectl apply -f examples/provider/config.yaml
 ```